neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/development_guidelines.md

 # General development guidelines

 All our software is built as a team, and this means we must agree on some development conventions.
 This page covers our internal development guidelines, which we hope are also useful to external contributors.
+If you are a new contributor, please also see our [policy on AI contributions](ai_policy).

 ## General principles